 Prof. WANG Ying (Department of Chemistry)

-Dr. AU-YEUNG Yee Man Andie (Earth System Science Programme)
+Dr. AU-YEUNG Yee Man Andie (Earth and Environmental Sciences Programme)

 Prof. Michael MCBREEN (Department of Mathematics)